 This configures how much you want to simplify the geometries returned by the service.
 Simplification maintains critical points on a route, such as turns at intersections, to define the essential shape of the route and removes other points.
 The simplification distance you specify is the maximum allowable offset that the simplified line can deviate from the original line.
 Simplifying a line reduces the number of vertices that are part of the geometry.
 This reduces the overall response size and improves the performance for drawing the results in the applications.

-- Specify whether or not to use the hierarchy.
+- Specify whether to use the hierarchy by checking or unchecking the Use hierarchy box.

 When hierarchy is used, the tool prefers higher-order streets (such as freeways) to lower-order streets (such as local roads) and can be used to simulate the driver preference of traveling on freeways instead of local roads even if that means a longer trip.
 This is especially true when finding routes to faraway locations, because drivers on long-distance trips tend to prefer traveling on freeways where stops, intersections, and turns can be avoided.
 Using hierarchy is computationally faster, especially for long-distance routes, since the tool can determine the best route from a relatively smaller subset of streets.
 If hierarchy is not used, the tool considers all the streets and doesn't prefer higher-order streets when finding the route.
 This can be used when finding short-distance routes within a city but does not scale for long routes.
 As a result, the services revert to hierarchy if the straight-line distance between the stops is greater than 50 miles (80.46 kilometers), even if you have specified to find the route without using hierarchy.

-- Choose which restriction attributes you want to use during analysis.
+- Choose which restriction attributes to use during analysis.

 Tip: